 Introduction

-It is tricky to define a succulent in a generic way.
-I know them when I see them, but I can’t think of a good all-purpose definition.
+It’s tricky to define a succulent in a single, all-purpose way.
+I know them when I see them, but I can’t think of a definition that covers every case.

 The basic definition is simple.
 In general, the word “succulent” means juicy.
 A succulent plant is one that stores water in its tissues; hence it’s juicy…